-What Food Aid Cuts Mean for Our Neighbors
+What Food Aid Cuts Mean for Wake Forest Neighbors

 When public programs shrink, the burden falls on local shoulders, food banks, churches, civic groups, and volunteers who already work quietly to keep people fed.
 Food costs remain high, and wages often lag behind bills.
 We cannot rely on policy debates in Washington to solve a problem that will unfold in our own neighborhoods.